ThePcCreator/Arduino-4-Digit-7-Segment-Display-Library/README.md

 First, write `exeSetup();` in the `setup` function to set all the I/O pins to output mode and turn them off.

 There is one function that you can use to write numbers: `writeNum`.
 You need to provide it 2 arguments: what number to write, and how much times you want it to do the loop(it's kind of like the number of milliseconds to display the number).

+Also, if you want to clear your display for a certain amount of loops, you can use the `clearDisplay` function.
+You need to provide it with one argument, the number of loops it should repeat.